 This widget was formerly known as the EU Cookie Law Widget.

-To help WordPress users in Europe who wish to comply with the regulations, we have created a widget that can be enabled from the Dashboard.
+To help WordPress users in Europe who wish to comply with the regulations, and for any site owner who wants to provide additional cookie information to visitors, we have created a widget that can be enabled from Jetpack Settings.

 Enabling the Widget